CascadianVR/Unity-Mesh-Transfer-Utility/README.md

 # Skinned-Mesh-Armature-Remapper
-**A Unity Editor utility that can transfer skinned mesh renderers from one armature to another.**
+**A Unity Editor utility that can transfer skinned mesh renderers from one armature to another.
+This does not automatically weight anything, it just lets you use a mesh on a specified armature instead of anly the one it was imported with.**

 ### HOW TO USE:
 1. You can access the editor window by toing to the top toolbar and going to Tools/Cascadian/Skinned-Mesh-Armature-Remapper.